 As well as including employers in our teaching and development of projects we value the input of practitioners on our examination panels.
 Our employer links are further enhanced through formal partnership meetings with our accreditation bodies (RICS and RTPI) and by providing student prizes, for example, for the best independent research project.
 Therefore, course development is closely aligned to the requirements of the planning sector.

 Employers are often also consulted by students in the development of the independent research project.
-For example we have developed strong relationships in Northern Ireland with the Housing Executive, and the Planning Division of the Department of the Environment and Department for Regional Development.

 As part of the support activities embedded in the degree, employers contribute to regular careers events.